Youth Camps & Classes

 About

 Youth Camps & Classes includes activities such as Stage Combat, Improv, Acting, Voice/Speech, Elizabethan Song and Dance, and Shakespearean technique and performance.
-The program also offers an Online Stage Combat Series that features short, fun, physical stage combat moves using a broadsword, lightsaber, and quarterstaff, with each segment including a warmup, breakdown of a move, practice, and cool-down.
+The program also offers an Online Stage Combat Series with broadsword, lightsaber, and quarterstaff stage combat moves, along with warmup and cool-down segments.
+Combat Snippets segments can be watched, reviewed, and repeated as often as students like, and all Combat Snippets videos are available to watch online or download and keep permanently.

 • Ages: 4–18 years old